tarwn/lessthandot-hugo/blogs/content/posts/2010-06-08-the-sql-server-backup-foundation-of-any.md

 **Differential Backup** – Differential backups add benefits to backup strategies by giving you a quicker recovery path.
 These backups contain the changes between the previous full backup and when the differential was executed.
 If you are recovering from a disaster and have a database in Full Recovery Model with transaction log backups, you are not required to restore the base, the differentials, and all the transaction log backups.
 Only the base and the differential are required to bring you to the point in time of the differential backup.

 **Transaction Log Backup** – This type of backup contains the transactions since the last backup.
 This only applies to databases in Full or Bulk-Logged Recovery Model.
 For recovery to point-in-time, transaction log backups are needed, as well as required when in Full recovery to maintain the log files.
 By default, the Model database is set to Full recovery model which dictates how new databases are created.
-This means that any database you create without specifying default properties will adopt the Model’s recovery model.
+This means that any database you create without specifying default properties will adopt the Model's recovery model.
 A common practice is to alter the Model database and set the recovery model to Simple.
 This will prevent out-of-control log growth when these types of backups are not put in place.

 **Partial Backup** – Partial backups are primarily used when all you want is in the primary filegroup of a database.
 This leaves all the other filegroups out of the backup and reduces the size of the overall backup file.